treh1966/ESCPOS-Printing-in-Node.js/README.md

- CEAVEAT: as its based on copying files to the printer-queue biderectional commands are not supported Tried to implement all basically necessary (and common betweeen printer models ) commands in an easy usable fashion FEEL FREE TO USE/MODIFY THE CODE IN ANY FASHION YOU LIKE comments and 'requests' as well as feedback or appreciation might be send to registrierkassa@ad-min.at
+ CEAVEAT: as its based on copying files to the printer-queue biderectional commands are not supported Tried to implement all basically necessary (and common betweeen printer models ) commands in an easy usable fashion FEEL FREE TO USE/MODIFY THE CODE IN ANY FASHION YOU LIKE
  TODO: improve error tracking & implement more of the full command list implement OSX

  Prerequisites: